top of page

 The adjective 'distinctive' is derived from the noun 'distinction' and the suffix '-ive,' which is used to form adjectives.
 'Distinction' in turn has its roots in the Latin word 'distinctio,' originating from 'distinguere,' meaning 'to distinguish' or 'to separate.'
 Etymologically, 'distinctive' conveys the notion of possessing unique or easily recognizable qualities, characteristics, or features that set someone or something apart from others.
 It reflects the idea of being distinguishable or standing out due to specific attributes or qualities.
 The etymology of 'distinctive' underscores its historical connection to the concept of differentiation and recognition of particular traits that make an individual or thing easily identifiable or special.

-Quiz: Find the meaning of distinctive
+Find the correct meaning of the adjective distinctive:

 Try Again!